The Game (2025 TV series): Production

 The series is written by Tom Grieves and directed by Toby Frow and had the working title Catch You Later.
 Clapperboard Studios are producing for Channel 5, while Sphere Abacus is distributing.
 In April 2025, the series title was confirmed as being The Game.

 The cast is led by Jason Watkins and Sunetra Sarker as a married couple, as well as Robson Green.

+Watkins and Green had appeared in well-known TV crime dramas McDonald & Dodds as DS Dodds and Grantchester as DI Geordie Keating respectively.

 Filming was scheduled for November 2024 and took place in the Basque Country, Spain.

 Broadcast

-The series was aired in the United Kingdom on Channel 5 from 12 to 15 May 2025.
+The first series was aired in the United Kingdom on Channel 5 from 12 to 15 May 2025.
+A second series began airing on 1 September 2026.